Mary Shaffner, Executive Director

 Rachel Sussman, Assistant Principal

-Gregg Albright, Athletic Director and Physical Education Teacher
+Gregg Albright, Athletic Director

 I have a B.A. in Psychology from UCLA and a B.S. degree and teaching credential in Physical Education from CSUN.
 I have been a Teacher, Coach, Research Faculty and Administrator for over 25 years serving in K-12 schools and Universities in California, Virginia, Georgia and most recently in Lima, Peru.
 For the last 10 years I have been teaching, coaching and an Athletic Director at IB World Schools (Atlanta International and Colegio Roosevelt).
 In addition to Physical Education I have taught Computer and Lego Robotics.
 I have coached baseball, basketball and field events in track; however, the majority of my coaching career has been focused on volleyball.
 I started out as a player competing in amateur and professional volleyball tournaments throughout the United States and then transitioned to the sidelines coaching at the Club and High School level.
 From there I moved on to coach collegiately at The University of Mary Washington and also served as a scout for the USA Men’s Olympic Team at the London 2012 Olympics.